 Out on the streets

-On the streets of Cambridge (and many other places in the UK) Street Pastors patrol every Friday and Saturday night from 10 pm to 4 am in and around the city centre, whatever the weather.
+On the streets of Cambridge (and many other places in the UK) Street Pastors usually patrol every Friday and Saturday night from 10 pm to 4 am in and around the city centre, whatever the weather.
 (As of summer 2021, we are currently patrolling only on Saturdays and initially 9pm to 1am,.)

 We wear blue caps and uniforms with STREET PASTORS in luminous lettering, so are very easy to spot.
 All street pastors in Cambridge will be carrying ID cards which identify them as being part of the organisation.

 We keep an eye out for anyone in need and we assist anyone in any kind of need without judgement.
 We respond to calls on the CamBac radio we carry; CamBac stands for Cambridge Businesses Against Crime and the radios link the Street Pastors, Club doormen, police, paramedics and CCTV.

 Sick, upset, lost, lonely, worse for wear, need to talk.
 We stay with people until they are ready to move or until further help arrives, or on a Saturday we may encourage folk along to NightLite to recover or wait in safety.
 We are in contact with the emergency services including paramedics should they be required.

 Our purpose is to be a reassuring presence on the streets - we do not intervene in the fights which occasionally occur but we do believe our calming presence has helped avoid many a conflict and are there to help in any way we can.